MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/static-tools-and-codeql.md

 ### When will this be required for device certification?

-See WHCP requirements for further details for when this requirement take effect.
+See the latest WHCP requirements for further details for when this requirement takes effect.

 ### What is the motivation behind requiring CodeQL be run on driver source code?